PEXANE2/azure-docs.tr-tr/articles/ansible/ansible-aks-configure-kubenet-networking.md

 ## <a name="create-a-virtual-network-and-subnet"></a>Sanal ağ ve alt ağ oluşturma

-Bu bölümdeki PlayBook kodu aşağıdaki Azure kaynaklarını oluşturur:
+Bu bölümdeki oyun kitabı kodu aşağıdaki Azure kaynaklarını oluşturur:

 - Sanal ağ
-- Sanal ağ içindeki alt ağ
+- Sanal ağ içinde alt ağ

 Aşağıdaki playbook'u `vnet.yml` olarak kaydedin: